 That's why I chose to write about it today.

 5 Amazing Health Benefits Associated With Aloe Vera

-1 - It Helps Improve Blood Sugar: It's estimated as many as 14 million Americans have issues related to blood sugar management, and many people hope their doctors will just give them a pill or a treatment to help improve their blood sugar.
+1 - It Helps Keep Blood Sugar Healthy: It's estimated as many as 14 million Americans have concerns about blood sugar management, and many people hope their doctors will just give them a pill or a treatment to help improve their blood sugar.

 But what if you didn't have to take a pill?
 What if a little plant you can grow on your front porch helped do the trick?

-Turns out aloe vera has been shown to help improve blood sugar and HbA1c in individuals with conditions related to blood sugar.
+Turns out aloe vera has been shown to help improve blood sugar and HbA1c in individuals with blood sugar concerns.